Convicted killer known as the Zombie Hunter says life on death row is cold, food is "not great"

 He said he disagrees with psychological experts called by his defense lawyers who said he had dissociative amnesia and could not remember anything about the Brosso and Bernas murders.
 He repeated his position: "I maintain I did not do the murders."

-The Brosso and Bernas murders, which became known as the canal killings, are featured in "Unmasking the Zombie Hunter," airing Saturday, Oct.
-21 on CBS and streaming on Paramount+.
+The Brosso and Bernas murders, which became known as the canal killings, are featured in "Unmasking the Zombie Hunter," now streaming on Paramount+.

 After Miller was identified as a person of interest in 2014, cold case detective Clark Schwartzkopf examined Miller's social media accounts and discovered Miller had adopted a new persona around 2014.
 Miller began taking part in zombie walks in Phoenix and fashioned a homemade costume with a menacing mask and a fake Gatling gun, said Schwartzkopf.
 He also drove a tricked out old police car with the words Zombie Hunter on the back.